 Oral antihypertensive regimens for management of severe hypertension in pregnancy

-- August 29th, 2019
+- August 1st, 2019

-- Easterling, T., Mundle, S., Bracken, H., Parvekar, S., Mool, S., Magee, L., Von Dadelszen, P., Shochet, T, Winikoff, B.
+- Easterling, T., Mundle, S., Bracken, H., Parvekar, S., Mool, S., Magee, L., Von Dadelszen, P., Shochet, T., Winikoff, B.

-Hypertension is the most common medical disorder in pregnancy, complicating one in ten pregnancies.
+Background: Hypertension is the most common medical disorder in pregnancy, complicating one in ten pregnancies.
 Treatment of severely increased blood pressure is widely recommended to reduce the risk for maternal complications.
 Regimens for the acute treatment of severe hypertension typically include intravenous medications.
 Although effective, these drugs require venous access and careful fetal monitoring and might not be feasible in busy or low-resource environments.
 We therefore aimed to compare the efficacy and safety of three oral drugs, labetalol, nifedipine retard, and methyldopa for the management of severe hypertension in pregnancy.

-In this multicentre, parallel-group, open-label, randomised controlled trial, we compared these oral antihypertensives in two public hospitals in Nagpur, India.
+Methods: In this multicentre, parallel-group, open-label, randomised controlled trial, we compared these oral antihypertensives in two public hospitals in Nagpur, India.
 Pregnant women were eligible for the trial if they were aged at least 18 years; they were pregnant with fetuses that had reached a gestational age of at least 28 weeks; they required pharmacological blood pressure control for severe hypertension (systolic blood pressure ≥160 mm Hg or diastolic blood pressure ≥110 mm Hg); and were able to swallow oral medications.
 Women were randomly assigned to receive 10 mg oral nifedipine, 200 mg oral labetalol (hourly, in both of which the dose could be escalated if hypertension was maintained), or 1000 mg methyldopa (a single dose, without dose escalation).
 Masking of participants, study investigators, and care providers to group allocation was not possible because of different escalation protocols in the study groups.
 The primary outcome was blood pressure control (defined as 120–150 mm Hg systolic blood pressure and 70–100 mm Hg diastolic blood pressure) within 6 h with no adverse outcomes.
 This study is registered with ClinicalTrials.gov, number NCT01912677, and the Clinical Trial Registry, India, number ctri/2013/08/003866.

-Between April 1, 2015, and Aug 21, 2017, we screened 2307 women for their inclusion in the study.
+Findings: Between April 1, 2015, and Aug 21, 2017, we screened 2307 women for their inclusion in the study.
 We excluded 1413 (61%) women who were ineligible, declined to participate, had impending eclampsia, were in active labour, or had a combination of these factors.
 11 (4%) women in the nifedipine group, ten (3%) women in the labetalol group, and 11 (4%) women in the methyldopa group were ineligible for treatment (because they had only one qualifying blood pressure measurement) or had treatment stopped (because of delivery or transfer elsewhere).
 894 (39%) women were randomly assigned to a treatment group and were included in the intention-to-treat analysis: 298 (33%) women were assigned to receive nifedipine, 295 (33%) women were assigned to receive labetalol, and 301 (33%) women were assigned to receive methyldopa.
 The primary outcome was significantly more common in women in the nifedipine group than in those in the methyldopa group (249 [84%] women vs 230 [76%] women; p=0·03).
 However, the primary outcome did not differ between the nifedipine and labetalol groups (249 [84%] women vs 228 [77%] women; p=0·05) or the labetalol and methyldopa groups (p=0·80).
 Seven serious adverse events (1% of births) were reported during the study: one (<1%) woman in the labetalol group had an intrapartum seizure and six (1%) neonates (one [<1%] neonate in the nifedipine group, two [1%] neonates in the labetalol group, and three [1%] neonates in the methyldopa group) were stillborn.
 No birth had more than one adverse event.

-All oral antihypertensives reduced blood pressure to the reference range in most women.
+Interpretation: All oral antihypertensives reduced blood pressure to the reference range in most women.
 As single drugs, nifedipine retard use resulted in a greater frequency of primary outcome attainment than labetalol or methyldopa use.
 All three oral drugs—methyldopa, nifedipine, and labetalol—are viable initial options for treating severe hypertension in low-resource settings.

-PREEMPT (University of British Columbia, Vancouver, BC, Canada; grantee of Bill & Melinda Gates Foundation).
+Funding: PREEMPT (University of British Columbia, Vancouver, BC, Canada; grantee of Bill & Melinda Gates Foundation).